zydou/arti/crates/arti/README.md

 This crate is the primary command-line interface for [Arti](https://gitlab.torproject.org/tpo/core/arti/), a project to implement [Tor](https://www.torproject.org/) in Rust.
-Many other crates in Arti depend on it.

 Note that Arti is a work in progress; although we've tried to write all the critical security components, you probably shouldn't